Dakshina-Murthy-Student/VenkataSubrahmanyaDakshinaMurthy_AICTE-IBM_AI-Cloud_fake-news-detector/README.md

 5. Use the UI (paste text, URL, or upload a PDF/image).
 For LLM-enabled results, ensure the key is present.
 ## Notes on API keys & privacy

-Never commit keys.
+⦁	Never commit keys.
 Use Streamlit's Secrets Manager (Streamlit Cloud) for production, and local .streamlit/secrets.toml for local testing only (still do not commit).

-The app reads keys via config._get_secret so it supports both environment variables and Streamlit secrets.
+⦁	The app reads keys via config._get_secret so it supports both environment variables and Streamlit secrets.

-Troubleshooting (common)
+⦁	Troubleshooting (common)

-App crashes on start: LookupError: punkt_tab not found — run:
+⦁	App crashes on start: LookupError: punkt_tab not found — run:

-python -c "import nltk; nltk.download('punkt')"

-or rely on the app’s fallback (the app will use a regex-based splitter if NLTK tokenizer not available).
+⦁	python -c "import nltk; nltk.download('punkt')" or rely on the app’s fallback (the app will use a regex-based splitter if NLTK tokenizer not available).

-LLM results show MOCK or FALLBACK — check the Streamlit app logs / terminal for messages about missing API key or quota; ensure the secret is set.
+⦁	LLM results show MOCK or FALLBACK — check the Streamlit app logs / terminal for messages about missing API key or quota; ensure the secret is set.

-Model import slow / memory heavy — embedding model preloading recommended (see README_RUN.md).
+⦁	Model import slow / memory heavy — embedding model preloading recommended (see README_RUN.md).

-Licensing & disclaimers
+###Licensing & disclaimers

-Educational project — not for production publishing.
+⦁	Educational project — not for production publishing.
 The tool provides heuristics and (optionally) LLM outputs; human verification required.

-See SECURITY_NOTES.md for secret handling details.
+⦁	See SECURITY_NOTES.md for secret handling details.

-Contact
+###Contact

-If you are a reviewer or professor and need a demo key or access guidance, contact the submitting student.
+⦁	If you are a reviewer or professor and need a demo key or access guidance, contact the submitting student.

 ---